 But college isn’t always the answer.
 It costs more than ever, and doesn’t always provide a return on your investment.

-So be sure to explore alternatives — like apprenticeships, trade schools and coding bootcamps — before going into debt for a college education.
+Everyone should explore alternatives, like apprenticeships, trade schools and coding bootcamps before going into debt for higher education.

 It was true back in the day, and still remains true for some old cars.
 But the majority of cars on the road today can go nearly 10,000 miles without an oil change.